houndstooth/houndstoothcraft/CONTRIBUTING.md

 ## Adding a whole new settings module that is a submodule of an existing one`

-Begin by following the same steps as in [adding a new one at the top level](#adding a new settings module at the top level), but only the ones for the module itself (i.e. do not add to the top-level defaults, names to paths map, or types modules).
+Begin by following the same steps as in [adding a new one at the top level](#adding a new settings module at the top level), but only the ones for the module itself (i.e. do not add to the top-level defaults or types modules).

-### `submoduleOfExistingSettingsNamesToPathsMap`

-Make sure that the `basePath` includes steps for each parent module.
-For example, if `existingSettings` is directly off of the `BasePattern`, and `submoduleOfExistingSettings` is directly off of `existingSettings`, then the `SettingsPath` that should be used as the base path for all settings here should be `[ 'existingSettings', 'submoduleOfExistingSettings' ]`.

 ### then, in the immediate parent module, `existingSettings`